-In the example below, Camtasia was used to demonstrate steps in completing a task by recording the screen.
+In this example below, Camtasia was used to demonstrate steps in completing a task by recording the screen.
 A graphic element (TLX logo jpg) was added to the start of the video.
 The video creator recorded the screen, and then added voice narration afterward.

 Edit Camera Captures

-In the video below, Camtasia was not used to capture a screen.
+In this video below, Camtasia was not used to capture a screen.
 Instead, the video contents were recorded with a camera, and Camtasia was then used to edit the video.
 The camera files were imported to the video timeline, cut, spliced together, and text callouts were added.

 Capture an Existing Video

-In the video below, Camtasia was used to capture a video which was found on YouTube and which had.a Creative Commons license on it.
+In this video below, Camtasia was used to capture a video which was found on YouTube and which had.a Creative Commons license on it.
 Normally it is not legal to record someone else's video and post it on your own channel, but in this case it's legal because of the Creative Commons license.
 The copied video was then posted to a YouTube account where the account holder could add/correct the captions.